 If a finders fee is the cost of doing business, that means the owner doesn't have a vested interest in what occurs after placement.
 Our experts are contracted on a regular and ongoing basis and work is contractually bound for a term of service.
 As such, the owner has an active role in the practices, continuing education, and certifications of the individuals working for you and caring for your little one.
 We stand behind each of our experts as do each family they have served.
 Members of our infant care team love what they do and it shows!

-Night nurse vs Postpartum and Infant Care Doulas?
+Night nurse vs Postpartum and Infant Care Doulas vs Nanny?

-The two professions are vastly different.
 Night nurses must have a nursing background and may or may not be active in their role within a hospital setting or outpatient care.
 Many provide out of hospital services for a variety of patients and do newborn care on the side.
-Night nurses are skilled in physical care of the infant, but do not have the added expertise of caring for the family unit, providing sleep shaping guidance, lactation assistance for those breastfeeding, have a clear understanding of perinatal and postpartum mood disorders, among others.
+Night nurses are skilled in physical care of the infant, but do not have the added expertise of caring for the family unit, providing sleep shaping guidance, lactation assistance for those breastfeeding, have a clear understanding of perinatal and postpartum mood disorders, and typically end services by the 6th week.

 Postpartum and Infant Care Doulas care for the entire family unit.
 They are trained specifically for newborn care and are current with all AAP guidelines.
-Our newborn experts only care for infants and therefore are not exposed daily to hospital illnesses that infants would be susceptible to.
 As we've stated, newborns and parents are our specialty and we wouldn't have it any other way.
+Our doulas act as "nanny's" as the roles are not much different other than our additional expertise in newborn care and the care of family unit.
+Our services don't stop at 1 month, 6 week, or even a year unless you're ready.
+Our Doulas are available throughout your parenting journey!

 Sill having trouble deciding what is best for your family?
 Lexington's most trusted Newborn Care Team is available for phone consults as well as in person interviews.
 Give us a call and we are happy to talk through your options as you come to a decision that best suits you and your newest family member.
-Whether you need extra sleep, guidance on feeding strategies, or a listening ear, The Birth Haven has all of your needs covered with your specific goals in mind.
+Whether you need extra sleep, guidance on feeding strategies, a listening ear, or help when going back to work, The Birth Haven has all of your needs covered with your specific goals in mind.